Season 1, episode 3: “Kill Me Now”

 RICHARD: Oh, much more thorough than that.

-— The Federal Bureau of Investigation (FBI) is the United States’ domestic security service and its principal federal law enforcement agency.
-The FBI is not to be confused with the Central Intelligence Agency (CIA), the United States’ foreign intelligence service–while the CIA is international and focused on intelligence, the FBI is national and focused on law enforcement (similar to the distinction between MI5 and MI6 in the United Kingdom).
-Like CIA operatives, FBI agents are specially vetted and trained due to the highly classified nature of their work.
+- The Federal Bureau of Investigation (FBI) is the United States’ domestic security service and its principal federal law-enforcement agency.
+The FBI is not to be confused with the Central Intelligence Agency (CIA), the United States’ foreign intelligence service (similar to the distinction between MI5 and MI6 in the United Kingdom).
+Like CIA operatives, FBI agents are specially vetted and trained due to the classified nature of their work.

 RICHARD: Now, what do you know about golf?